stevensacks/redux/docs/FAQ.md

 # Redux FAQ

+## General

+### Can Redux only be used with React?

+Redux can be used as a data store for any UI layer.
+The most common usage is with React, but there are bindings available for Angular, Vue, Mithril, and more.
+Redux simply provides a subscription mechanism, which can be used by any other code.

+### Do I need to have a particular build tool to use Redux?

+Redux is written in ES6 and built for production with Webpack and Babel.
+However, it should be usable in any Javascript build process.
+There is also a UMD build that allows usage without any build process at all.

 ## Reducers

 ### How do I share state between two reducers?
 Do I have to use `combineReducers`?